 "5.5.
 Odometer equipment

-The display of the odometer shall be visible or accessible to the a driver, if applicable.
-For vehicles of categories X and Y, as an alternative to an odometer display, paragraph 5.9. applies.
+The display of the odometer shall be visible or accessible to the a driver, if applicable., as an alternative to an odometer display, paragraph 5.9. applies.
 The odometer shall display at least an integer number composed of a minimum of 6 numerals for the vehicles of categories M and N, and at least an integer number composed of a minimum of 5 numerals for the vehicles of category L. Nevertheless, the Type Approval Authorities may also accept an integer number composed of at least 5 numerals for the vehicles of categories M and N if the intended use of the vehicle justifies it.

 5.5.1.
 In the case of vehicles manufactured for sale in any country where imperial units are used, the odometer shall be marked in miles.